Main content

 Next, we’ll ask you to confirm that you understand and agree to our privacy policy in how we store your data.

 Now we’ll ask you a little about yourself, including your gender identity, ethnic origin, and more.
-These questions are purely for statistical purposes, so that we know whether we’re reaching a diverse audience, and won’t affect your application in any way.
+These questions are purely for statistical purposes, so that we know whether we’re reaching a diverse audience and won’t affect your application in any way.

 Finally, you’ll review all your details and confirm that everything you’ve told us is accurate.
 If it’s not, you can go back and amend it, but otherwise, you’re ready to send your application.